kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 * Lower W-statistic values for Louisiana than Texas
 * Increases in temporal W-statistic trends differ between Louisiana and Texas
 *

+### Paragraph: Discuss alternative explainations to what we have observed and the dominant explaination of fishery effort

+* possible AMO discussion
+* Oil/Gas exploration some info from ESR
+* Management and regulations: Magnuson-Stevens Fishery Act
+* Texas closure

 ### Paragraph: Summarize what we learned and how it fits into the bigger shit